 Moreover, if you love chocolates, its famous Fancy Pants Chocolates is a cozy shop with artisan chocolates to eat and take home.
 Or, you can skip these activities altogether and walk through the town to appreciate its incredible architecture that takes you back in time.

+The best part is, Brainerd has the Lum Lark RV Campground, an ideal campsite for modern families.
 Apart from rental RVs and a fully-facilitated RV parking ground, the park also has free wifi to keep you entertained during your stay.

 See Related: Best Things to do in Detroit Lakes, Minnesota

 Located in Central Minnesota, Willmar provides some of the best Minnesota lake experiences for residents and locals alike.
 With more than 300 lakes nearby, you can do anything from adventurous beach sports to laid-back picnics and walks.